| Click To Onsite Home Pages|

 On Friday in Flushing the Queens Museum Of Art continues its passport Fridays, with an outdoor dance / music performance and a film about Taiwan [art].
 In LIC on Saturday night starting at 5 pm there's an Alex Chilton festival, including readings, a screening and a concert [theater].
 Also in LIC, beginning Saturday afternoon, PS1 continues hosting its Warm Up parties in their courtyard [art].
 On both Saturday and Sunday in Astoria Park, the Curious Frog Company will perform A Midsummers Nights Dream at 1 and 4 pm respectively [theater].

 For details of these and other events, click into the Queens Events link on the tool bar above.
 Also note that this weekend there are three wine tastings [Thurs / Fri / Sat] in LIC and Astoria, the details of which may be found in the Members Calendar along with several other member posted events.

 Chinese New Years Parade In Flushing Queens With Photos

-Flushing / February 5, 2014.
+Flushing / February 10, 2016.
 This story includes links to current info about the Chinese New Year Parade in Flushing.
-It is also a report about the parade three years ago.
-The weather was near perfect for a mid February parade, as it was sunny and dry, and the temperatures were in the low forties.
-Photos of the Chinese New Year Parade in Flushing Queens include a mix of photos of the costumed parade participants as well as the large crowd.
+It also includes reports about the parade in recent years to provide you with a sense of what to expect as well as a link to a story providing viewing times, locations and Chinese New Year Parade map.
+The stories include photos of the Chinese New Year Parade in Flushing Queens which showcases a mix of costumed parade participants as well as the large crowd.

-We estimate that over 10,000 people came out to see the Chinese New Year cultural extravaganza in Flushing.
+Generally there are in the neighborhood of 10,000 people who come out to see the Chinese New Year cultural extravaganza in Flushing.
 The parade was followed by a number of cultural events given by both traditional Chinese and Korean performers.

 Click here to read our reports about the Chinese New Year Parade in Flushing, including a slideshow and photo album.